Krillere/Expressions/README.md

 - Validating (Scope check, type check and so on.
 Currently performed by the C++ compiler)

 ## Project structure
-The compiler consists of four major parts; scanner, parser, validator and code generation.
+The compiler consists of four major parts; scanner, parser, validator and code generation, with some tree handling before code generation.

 The scanner creates tokens from the input source code.
 The parser determines the code structure and syntactical correctness and creates the program tree.
-The root node being a 'program', with multiple functions.
+The root node being a 'program', with multiple functions and/or types.
-The validator will, at some point, validate the scope of variables, types and such.
+The validator will, at some point, validate the scope of variables, and the typechecker will determine if types are correct.
 Currently, this is only handled by the C++ compiler.
 The code generator traverses the tree created by the parser and produces the C++ intermediate code.
 This intermediate code is saved on the users desktop in the file intermediate.cpp.

+Some standard functions are implemented in Expressions, but some are implemented in C++.
+The '''std.expr''' file contains the standard functions implemented in Expressions.

 # The language